-When we sit down to eat together in a family setting, we are opening ourselves to more than just a moment of balanced nutrition and a healthy serving of food groups.
+When we sit down for family meal time, we are opening ourselves to more than just a moment of balanced nutrition and a healthy serving of food groups.
 We come together and dine to receive nourishment; to fill our cup with community, energy, relationship, shared experience and connection, as well as fuel in the form of food.

-Learning how to offer this experience and reverence for eating well to our children is fundamental for their establishment of a lifelong healthy relationship with food.
+Learning how to offer this family meal time experience and reverence for eating well to our children is fundamental for developing a lifelong healthy relationship with food.

 Creating community and engagement around healthy eating and meal making takes practice, though.
-If you are not familiar with how to shop for, eat and prepare food that nourishes your whole family, it can feel like an overwhelming task.
 Often, the expectation of greatness can be enough to forfeit the work put into homemade meals and as a result, we may choose convenience over homemade options.

 With the high prevalence of preventable diseases in this country and the decreased time allotted for physical activity in public schools, coupled with the heavy reliance on screen use and cars for transportation, there is now even more of an incentive to educate our children about health and nutrition.
 It’s more important than ever to model healthy food options in the home to help set our children up for a future as healthy adults who choose well at the market, in the kitchen, and on the plate.

-I experience my personal balance to be a blend of the two; a reconciling of the ideal and reality, if you will.
+I experience my personal balance to be a blend of the two; a reconciling of the ideal and reality.
 I think every mom can strike her relative balance that incorporates both her aspirations to provide healthy meal options and her need to juggle a home and family life.

 In our family, we try to emphasize inclusion and participation as much as possible, so that the endless task of daily meal making and providing food feels less like a task, and more like a ritual.
 The following tips are a few suggestions on how to do just that, particularly with little children: